 The tech industry is constantly changing, making it difficult to stay current with the latest trends.
 It can also be difficult to know: when something is just a fad versus something that will be around for a while.
 The Information Technology Infrastructure Library, or ITIL, is one of the few things that is an established entity within the IT Security Management (ITSM) field.
 The standard framework, or the set of best practices, has become the need of the hour for IT professionals involved in IT services and IT management; and this includes IT service and support managers, Project Managers in the IT department, IT consultants, CIOs, and more.

 What is ITIL?

-Through the use of the ITIL Service Lifecycle, the framework helps organizations transform and adapt to the changing economic climate and the market place.
-This helps with implementation of further improvements to practices that are oriented at achieving high levels of business performance
+Through the use of the ITIL Service Lifecycle, the framework helps organizations transform and adapt to the changing economic climate and the marketplace.
+This helps with the implementation of further improvements to practices that are oriented at achieving high levels of business performance

-With ITIL, organizations are assured of the following benefits, resulting in heavy demand for certificed ITIL professionals:
+With ITIL, organizations are assured of the following benefits, resulting in heavy demand for certified ITIL professionals:

 Greater customer satisfaction through a professional approach to

 The right use of skills and experience